ChrisKlug/web-dev-workshop/labs/lab20.md

 Create a new directory called __Observability__, and then a new class called __OrdersMetrics__ inside that directory.
 This class will be the way to interact with the metric.

-A OTEL metric can take a few different forms, for example a counter, a histogram or a guage.
+An OTEL metric can take a few different forms, for example a counter, a histogram or a gauge.
 In this case you will use a counter, to keep track of the number of orders being added.

 The representation of a metric in C#, is an instance of `Meter`.
-From the `Meter` you can then create a counter or guage etc.
+From the `Meter` you can then create a counter or gauge etc.

 Each `Meter` needs a unique name.
 So, go ahead and add a public, constant string called __MeterName__ with the value __WebDevWorkshop.Services.Orders__